-The College has increased and improved financial reporting in every available area and the Comprehensive Annual Financial Report reflects those efforts.
-Mohave Community College will remain committed to serving Mohave County with services and education required by our citizens.
+The District continues to increase and improve financial reporting in every available area and the Annual Comprehensive Financial Report reflects those efforts.
+Mohave County Community College will remain committed to service Mohave County with services and education required by our citizens.